 Contact a local real estate agent before you start shopping for homes.
 Not sure where to begin?
-Rocket Homes℠ agents are at the top of their field and maintain an average rating of 4.5 out of five stars.
+Rocket Homes℠ agents are at the top of their field and maintain an average rating of 4.5 out of 5 stars.

-Get Your Finances In Order First
+Get Your Finances In Order

-Keep in mind that a preapproval and prequalification letter aren’t the same thing.
-Your lender takes a look at your income, assets and credit before they issue your letter.
+Keep in mind that a preapproval and prequalification letter aren’t the same things.
+Your lender takes a look at your income, assets and credit before issuing your preapproval letter.
 This allows your lender to give you the most accurate estimate possible.

 Know Your Market

 You might be able to get a bargain if the home has been on the market for a long time and the seller wants out.
-However, if the seller has had multiple offers on the home, you’ll need to submit a higher offer right off the bat.
+However, if the seller has had multiple offers on the home, it’s a good idea to submit a higher offer right off the bat.

 Be Sure To Get An Inspection

 You can ask the seller for concessions if the home inspection reveals any problems that are deal breakers for you.
 You may want to ask the seller to fix a problem, give you a credit for closing costs or lower the price.
-You can even use the inspection results to cancel the sale if your offer includes an inspection contingency or if the inspection reveals a major home issue.
+You can even use the inspection results to cancel the sale if your offer includes an inspection contingency, or if the inspection reveals a major home issue.

 Keep in mind that an inspection isn’t the same thing as an appraisal.
 Your appraiser will only give you a rough estimate of what the home is worth.
 Your appraiser won’t let you know that your roof has a few shingles missing or that the upstairs closet has broken lights.
-An inspector gives you a much more intimate look at the home and the problems you’ll have to deal with if you buy it.
+An inspector gives you a much closer look at the home and the problems you’ll have to deal with if you buy it.

 Be sure to get both an appraisal and an inspection before you commit to a home purchase.